Night of the Demons (1988 film): Home media

 Republic Pictures purchased the VHS home video rights for the film in May 1989.
 Anchor Bay Entertainment released it to DVD in 2004; Scream Factory (under license from current rights-holder MGM) released a Blu-ray/DVD combo pack collector's edition on February 4, 2014.

-Related works
+Franchise

-Night of the Demons was followed by two sequels, with Augustyn co-writing the first sequel, and Tenney writing the third film.
+Night of the Demons was followed by two sequels, with Joe Augustyn co-writing the first sequel, and Tenney writing the third film.
 In 2009, a remake was released, with Tenney serving as co-producer.